As a business owner, accurately understanding the cost of goods soldis an essential element of effective financial management.

 Accounting and Reporting

-Applying Viindoo software in calculating Cost of Goods Sold not only helps businesses calculate the cost of goods automatically with just simple settings but also allows accounting arisings to be recorded automatically.
-From there, data is always ready to provide reports: inventory reports, inventory valuation reports, profit and loss reports, etc.
+Viindoo software application calculating the cost of goods sold not only helps businesses calculate the cost of goods sold automatically with just simple settings, but also allows for automatic recording of arising accounting facts.
+From there, data is always available to prepare reports: inventory reports, inventory valuation reports, profit and loss reports, etc.

 Inventory report in Viindoo